Baker Hotel (Mineral Wells, Texas): The 1930s: A Top-Tier Spa Destination

+The 1940s: War Brings Prosperity

-Business began to suffer, until a second boom in the Baker's popularity began when Camp Wolters (the future Fort Wolters military base) opened nearby in October 1940.
-It was home to the largest infantry placement in World War II and the hotel enjoyed its greatest popularity and success as a result; throughout World War II, the transient and permanent population of Mineral Wells hovered near 30,000, a large number of them making their temporary homes in the Baker.
+Business at the Baker Hotel was suffering due to the belief that mineral water was no longer a therapeutic tool, until a second boom in the Baker's popularity began when Camp Wolters (the future Fort Wolters military base) opened nearby in October 1940.
+It was home to the largest infantry placement in World War II and the hotel enjoyed its greatest popularity and success as a result; throughout World War II, the transient and permanent population of Mineral Wells hovered near 30,000, a large number of them making their temporary homes in the Baker Hotel.

+Shortly afterwards, the hotel had air conditioning installed all throughout the building, which attracted customers and made the Baker Hotel a top-notch convention attraction, offering a meeting capacity of 2,500 attendees, a remarkable number considering that Mineral Wells itself was home to only about 6,000 residents upon opening in 1929.

+In 1946, one year after World War II ended, Camp Wolters was shut down, and nearby business (including the Baker Hotel) suffered as a result.